BPMN AI Agent

 • Context — select elements on the canvas to attach them as context, and attach files for the agent to take into account.

-• Voice — dictate a request instead of typing it.
+• Voice — dictate a request instead of typing it; set the recognition language in Settings.

-• Token budget — an indicator shows how much of the per-session context budget the conversation has used.
+• Token budget — an indicator shows how much of the per-session context budget (the maxTokens setting) the conversation has used.

 Reviewing and applying changes